mcaliman/mcaliman.github.io/_posts/en/java/2025-09-07-developing-secure-java-ee-applications-2-understanding-common-threats-en.md

 Countermeasures & Best Practices
 * Avoid Deserialization of Untrusted Data
     * The safest approach.
-If possible, use alternative data formats like JSON or XML with carefully defined schemas, and use specific parsing libraries (e.g., Gson, Jackson, JAXB) to control defined schemas, and use specific parsing libraries (e.g., Gson, Jackson, JAXB) to control object construction.
+If possible, use alternative data formats like JSON or XML with carefully defined schemas, and use specific parsing libraries (e.g., Gson, Jackson, JAXB) to control object construction.
     * Use Whitelisting, not Blacklisting
         * If deserialization is unavoidable, carefully define and enforce which classes are allowed to be deserialized.
 Never try to block known bad classes; new exploits will always be found.